 "I was absolutely clear from the start that my personal office would be my home and this was checked and cleared by the Office of the Police and Crime Commissioner for Norfolk and my accountant.

-"As far as I am concerned this was all transparent and above board."'Doing my job'
+"As far as I am concerned this was all transparent and above board."

 He said he had always travelled the "length and breadth" of Norfolk, talking to people about policing and crime in our county.

 "Frankly, I have been doing my job," he said.